Probate & Estate administration

 Payments to Third Parties (Disbursements)

-The disbursements (which we meet on your behalf as part of the overall process) will depend upon the individual circumstances of the estate, but may include, for example:-
+Disbursements are payments which we make on your behalf as part of the overall process.
+These depend upon the individual circumstances of the estate, but may include, for example:-